enesyesil/me-enesyesil-dotcom/src/lib/posts/beyond-probability.md

 Biologist **Ludwig von Bertalanffy** believed the narrow vision of Logical Positivism missed something essential.
 While positivists insisted that knowledge had to be reduced to logical or measurable statements, Bertalanffy argued that reality itself does not operate in fragments.
 Instead, the world is built out of **systems**.

 A system is more than just a collection of parts.
 It is a whole, made of interacting components, where the connections matter as much as the pieces themselves.
 In a system, the behavior of the whole cannot always be predicted by looking at each part separately.
-This idea is called **emergence** — the way new properties arise when parts come together.
+This idea is called **emergence**, the way new properties arise when parts come together.

 For example, a human body is not just a pile of cells.
 Those cells interact in feedback loops, maintaining balance, adapting to changes, and producing life.
 Likewise, a society is not just a group of individuals.
 It has economies, cultures, institutions, and technologies that interact, creating behaviors larger than any one person could control.

 Von Bertalanffy’s **General System Theory (GST)** was his attempt to formalize this perspective.
 He wanted to build a universal framework for understanding systems across biology, psychology, sociology, and beyond.
-Instead of reductionism — breaking everything down into isolated parts — GST embraced holism, looking at how patterns, feedback, and relationships shape outcomes.
+Instead of reductionism, breaking everything down into isolated parts.
+GST embraced holism, looking at how patterns, feedback, and relationships shape outcomes.

 This approach directly challenged the spirit of Logical Positivism.
 Where positivists excluded higher-order concepts like “purpose” or “organization” as meaningless, Bertalanffy insisted that such ideas are essential for understanding how systems survive, evolve, and adapt.